polyaxon/polyaxon/docs/concepts/projects.md

 Now you can add some code to your project.

-Before doing anything you must update the default polyaxonfile to tell polyaxon how to run your code
+Before doing anything you must update the default polyaxonfile to tell Polyaxon how to run your code

 ```bash
 $ vi polyaxonfile.yml